- Minimum deposit

 Get started online in four simple steps:

-Fill out your personal information and click Sign up or sign up with Google or Facebook.
+- Fill out your personal information and select Sign up.
+You can also sign in with Google or Facebook.

-Review your profile and then scroll down and click View All Properties to start your search.
+- Review your profile and then scroll down and select View All Properties to start your search.

 Roofstock reviews and complaints